coffeemug/defstartup/_drafts/why-rethinkdb-failed.md

 ---

 _[1] Don't read into these numbers too closely.
-I'm ballparking it, but it should give you a general idea of the cost of these mistakes._
+I'm ball-parking it, but it should give you a general idea of the cost of these mistakes._

 _[2] Incidentally, recognizing good business people without having